 you can apply to have the case transferred.
 You must do so within 15 days of the Appellate Division’s decision.11

 Similarly, the Court of Appeal may order the transfer of the case on its own motion as well.
 If the Court of Appeal specifies which issue/issues it desires to resolve, the parties must limit their arguments to those issues and to any issues fairly included within those issues.12

 The rules and regulations that govern California misdemeanor appeals are specific and must be adhered to with strict compliance.
 And although it is not necessary to hire an attorney, if you choose to represent yourself, you will be held to the same standards as an attorney.
 Even though these rules are technical and complex.

-This is merely one reason why it highly advisable to seek representation from a skilled California criminal appellate attorney or lawyer who is readily familiar with these protocols and procedures.
+This is merely one reason why it is highly advisable to seek representation from a skilled California criminal appellate attorney or lawyer who is readily familiar with these protocols and procedures.

 If you or a loved one is in need of help with appeals and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.